Ma5onic/expired-domains.ninja/README.md

 Help & Forks welcome ! or please wait ... work in progress !

 Actually, the expired domain data are stored in the a txt file.
-We plan to add more flexiblities in the upcoming release.
+We plan to add more flexibilities in the upcoming releases.

 How to install
 --------------